charbeaty/Bamazon/README.md

 # Bamazon

-Bamazon is an Amazon-like storefront using MySQL and Inquirer.
-The takes in orders from customers and depletes stock from the store's inventory.
+Bamazon is an Amazon-like storefront using MySQL and Inquirer that takes in orders from customers and depletes stock from the store's inventory.

 ## Packages Used